Vidmaster/cybr8950-quantum/LiteratureReview.md

 \
 **Problem Statement:** Digital signatures are an important aspect for verifying the integrity and authenticity of a message, and this study investigates the usage of quantum dots to provide digital signatures.
 \
 **Research Question(s):** Not explicitly stated, but the authors are attempting to provide an improved way of implementing digital signatures with security against repudiation and forgery, and with a high degree of entropy.
+This method provides a longer signature with fewer steps and more security than previous implementations.
 \
 **Contribution:** The authors develop a scheme which uses a dynamic map based on quantum dots, a permutation and substitution scheme similar to AES, and DNA coding to create a quantum digital signature with a high degree of security as long as the signature is of sufficient length.
 By sending a dynamic quantum system's control parameter and critical points as well as some initial point in phase space, two parties could implement these digital signatures using a quantum computer, but without requiring a quantum channel for transmission.
 \